matloff/fasteR/README.md

 > tg <- ToothGrowth
 ```

-Dollar signs are used to denote the individual columns.
-E.g. we can
+Dollar signs are used to denote the individual columns, e.g.
-print out the mean tooth length; **tg$len** is the tooth length column
+**ToothGrowth$dose** for the dose column.
+So for instance, we can print
-(the dollar sign is the delimiter, separating 'tg' and 'len'), so
+out the mean tooth length:

 ``` r
 > mean(tg$len)
 [1] 18.81333
 ```

-Subscripts in data frames are pairs, specifying row and column numbers.
+Subscripts/indices in data frames are pairs, specifying row and column
+numbers.
 To get the element in row 3, column 1:

 ``` r
 > tg[3,1]